The entire book appears at this link with chapters added after appearing online:

 nature of the heavens instead of their usual stuck in the mud shit

-Following general orders based on a cursory review of previously
+helluva earthly presence.
+Following general orders based on a cursory review

 swapping old war lies.
-The sub rosa investigator walks around the backside,
+Sub rosa investigator walks around the backside,

 up and over by an adjoining apartment complex, finally ending up where

-Like Hamlet, Tyger looks to the sky as he contemplates the
+Like Hamlet, Tyger looks to the sky, contemplating the inner meaning

-meaning of his navel.
-That cloud looks very like a
+of his navel.
+That cloud looks very like a whipped cream dispenser

-A hot hotter hottest sun begins to dominate consciousness
+A hot hotter hottest sun begins dominating consciousness,

 wiping away early morning dew.
 Tyger rests in the shade of an old